Rachnerd/angular2/README.md

 The buttons in this application are styled by styles.css so the PersonComponent's buttons are styled from the outside.
 PersonComponent has the default encapsulation behaviour called Emulated.
-This means that it can receive styling from the outside, but will contain its own styling.
+This means that it can receive styling from the outside, but will spread its own styling.

 ```
 Go to the browser to inspect the element of a person row and check